oradcliffe/AzureRm-Windows-Domain/README.md

 ## Deployment steps

-You can click the "deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repo.
+You can click the "deploy to Azure" button at the beginning of this document.

-## Usage

-#### Connect

-How to connect to the solution

-#### Management

-How to manage the solution

 ## Notes

-Solution notes
+AD is populated from the .psd1 file in the root of the repo.
+You can modify this for whatever you need, but the DSC script will be looking for the types of values defined in the .psd1.
+If you need to change those then you'll need to change them in the DSC script that configures DC02.